nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Definitions
+In this guide, you may come across some terms and conventions that you may be unfamiliar with.
+This section serves as a quick reference for these concepts.

 * **Command**: A line of text that CLIpboard recognises as an instruction to execute.
 * **Path**: A line of text that describes a file location on a computer.